-Google Analytics 4 (GA4) and the deprecated Universal Analytics (UA) are robust analysis tools that you can use to monitor and analyze your traffic on the Buzz website.
+Google Analytics 4 (GA4) is a robust analysis tool that you can use to monitor and analyze your traffic on the Buzz website.

 Buzz displays this card in Domain settings only if the Google Analytics is enabled for the entire deployment.
 If the card is not visible, contact your Buzz provider to enable.